coff33ninja/my-arduino-library/Interactive Games/README_Snake_Game.md

 Pin 3        -> Down Button (other pin to GND)
 Pin 4        -> Left Button (other pin to GND)
 Pin 5        -> Right Button (other pin to GND)

+A1           -> Potentiometer X-Axis (middle pin)
+A2           -> Potentiometer Y-Axis (middle pin)

-5V           -> LED Matrix VCC
+5V           -> LED Matrix VCC, Potentiometer VCC
-GND          -> LED Matrix GND, All Button Commons
-A0           -> Floating (used for randomSeed)
+GND          -> LED Matrix GND, All Button Commons, Potentiometer GND A0           -> Floating (used for randomSeed)
 ```

 ## Memory Usage

-**CRITICAL WARNING:** This sketch uses nearly all available dynamic memory (RAM) on a standard Arduino Nano, consuming approximately 2043 bytes (99%).
-This leaves only 5 bytes for local variables, which will almost certainly cause stability problems, crashes, and unpredictable behavior.

-- **Sketch Storage:** 7736 bytes (25%)
-- **Global Variables:** 2043 bytes (99%)
-- **Remaining RAM:** 5 bytes

-Due to this extreme memory limitation, an **ESP32 or other microcontroller with significantly more RAM is STRONGLY recommended** to run this sketch reliably.
+This sketch has been optimized to run efficiently on memory-constrained devices like the Arduino Nano and Uno.
+It uses approximately 1.1KB of RAM, leaving sufficient memory for stable operation.

 ## Configuration Options